aantkowiak/rental-utilities-billing-system/.ai/prd.md

 - If any meter was replaced between N and N+1 (indicated by `*_replaced = TRUE` on the replacement row), consumption is computed from the new baseline value without additional anomaly handling.
 - Display precision: consumption 3 decimals.

-FR-010 Pricing and forecasts (monthly conditions)
+FR-010 Pricing and forecasts (monthly advances)
 - Effective from the first day of the month: fixed manager fee, unit price cold water (PLN/m³), unit price hot water heating component (PLN/m³), unit price heating (PLN/GJ), monthly forecasts for each meter, advancePayment.
 - Hot water cost unit price = cold water unit price + hot water heating unit price.
 - Forecasts equal to 0 are allowed and produce an informational warning only.